 Avoid Eczema Triggers

 Fragrances.
 Products with fragrance can cause reactions.
-Use unscented products whenever possible.
+Use fragrance-free products whenever possible.

 Detergents.
-Ask your pediatric dermatologist to recommend a gentle, fragrance-free laundry detergent.
+Ask your child's dermatologist to recommend a gentle, fragrance-free laundry detergent.

 Rough fabrics.
 Consider your wardrobe, too -- change out of a wool sweater before cuddling your baby.